 The development of financial technology made many changes, including Islamic finance.
-This paper reviews how fintech is changing the shape of the Islamic finance industry through mobile payments, microfinance, peer-to-peer lending, and crowdfunding.
-The use of e-wallet is as long as it does not violate the provisions.
+This paper examines how financial technology changes the world of finance, especially Islamic finance, by using one of the strategies of qualitative research methodology, namely, literature study.
+This paper is a viewpoint, which covers how fintech is changing the shape of the Islamic finance industry through mobile payments, microfinance, peer-to-peer lending, and crowdfunding.
+The method used is through literature review in scientific journals and textbooks.
+The results show that the use of e-wallet does not violate the provisions.
 Microfinance cannot be separated from Islamic finance if we want to increase social welfare through inclusive growth and encourage the distribution of wealth.
 Islamic microfinance structure can deal with the problem of poverty.
 The appropriate and fair crowdfunding model for small businesses is profit sharing or using mudaraba contracts.
-In Islamic finance, the role of bitcoin is controversial.
+In Islamic finance, the role of Bitcoin is controversial.